+The Bank has as per end of December 2021 - considering its current market risk exposures - no capital charge for market risk.
+This does not reflect the Bank's market risk exposures and the Bank has thus considered and added a Pillar II capital charge for its market risk exposures.
 IRRBB consists of the interest rate risk in the banking book and forms, together with any regulatory Pillar I requirements for market risk (foreign exchange), the Bank's total internal capital requirements for market risk.
-The Bank has as per end of December 2020 - considering its current market risk exposures - a small capital charge for market risk.
-This does not properly reflect the Bank's market risk exposures and the Bank has thus added Pillar II capital for its market risk exposures.
-These capital requirements - for IRRBB - have been calculated based on the +/-200bp stress test - calculated in accordance with the requirements as laid down by the CSSF - and amounts to EUR 6,733,612 as per end of December 2020.
+These capital requirements - for IRRBB - have been calculated based on the +/-200bp stress test - calculated in accordance with the requirements as laid down by the CSSF - and amounts to EUR 8,166,592 as per end of December 2021.

-Additionally, the operational risk requirement is not in line with the Bank's growth ambitions and thus added a Pillar II capital for its operational risk exposures.
-This add on has been calculated using the basic indicator approach, however adjusting the calculation, given the lack of historical financial information, to use of the actuals for 2020, and budgeted projected incomes for 2021 and 2022, to provide the 3 year period - and amounts to EUR 4,909,999.
+In addition, the Bank believes the operational risk requirement is not in line with the Bank's growth ambitions and thus has added a Pillar II capital for its operational risk exposures.
+This add on has been calculated using the basic indicator approach, however adjusting the calculation, given the lack of historical financial information available, and uses the actuals for years ending 2020 and 2021, and budgeted projected incomes for 2022, to provide the 3-year period.
+This calculation amounts to EUR 4,688,733.